 MEd/K-12 Administrative Licensure Program

 The Master’s of Education in K-12 Educational Leadership with Administrative Licensure is a two-year professional program.
 The program is designed to help aspiring administrators develop the knowledge and skills essential for effective administrative performance in educational organizations.
 As a professional program, course work and internship experiences develop both theoretical understandings and clinical skills.
 Upon successful completion of the program, master’s candidates will be awarded an MEd degree.

 Candidates may also be eligible for the Utah Basic Administrative/Supervisory license.
 In order to qualify for the license a student must: 1) complete a master’s degree; 2) hold a valid Utah level 2 license; 3) complete a K-12 internship; 4) pass required exam.

-The Teacher Instructional Leadership MEd program is a two year degree seeking professional program (36 credit hours) intended for educators with a current level 1 or 2 educator license.
-Teacher Instructional Leadership students take core coursework with an instructional leadership emphasis in the Educational Leadership and Policy Department combined with an elective course in an individual area of interest related to their intended professional development.
+The Teacher Leadership MEd program is a two year degree seeking professional program (36 credit hours) intended for educators with a current level 1 or 2 educator license.
+Teacher Leadership students take core coursework with a leadership emphasis in the Educational Leadership and Policy Department combined with an elective course in an individual area of interest related to their intended professional development.
 Upon successful completion of the program, candidates earn a master’s degree (MEd) in Educational Leadership and Policy.

 MEd/Student Affairs Administration

 The MEd with a specialization in student affairs administration is a two-year program designed to provide advanced preparation for students interested in student affairs careers in higher education.
 Courses in the program address issues for higher education administrators such as retention, assessment, and college student development.